 Step #1: Find Your Real Competitors

-If any business has more than two people involved, that means there is competition.
+If any business has more than two people involved, there is competition.

 With over 900 million websites globally, you have to be smarter to identify your real competitors and find their strategies.

-Without knowing your competitors, you can’t find their SEO strategies and keywords they use to drive buyers from search engines.
-So, let’s first find your competitors in as a Google’s point of view.
+Without knowing your competitors, you can’t find the SEO strategies and keywords they use to drive buyers from search engines.
+So, let’s first find your competitors from Google’s point of view.

-Method #1: Google’s web spider, Googlebot, regularly crawls and indexes new content from all websites as possible.
-After making an index of key components of web pages (such as titles, headlines, keywords, images, rich snippet data), Google stores the data on Google servers to serve data when someone enters a search query in the Google search box.
+Method #1: Google’s web spider, Googlebot, regularly crawls and indexes new content from all websites.
+After making an index of key components of web pages (such as titles, headlines, keywords, images, and rich snippet data), Google stores the data on Google servers to serve data when someone enters a search query in the Google search box.

 That’s why you see this process only takes a fraction of a second.

-On the other hand, if you blocked search engine bots from crawling your web pages, they don’t get the eye of Google.
-So, here’s how to see your competitors with the eye of Google.
+On the other hand, if you block search engine bots from crawling your web pages, they don’t get the eye of Google.
+So, here’s how to see your competitors’ keywords and traffic status.

 Step #2: Enter this search query into the Google search box and replace example.com with your domain.
-(If you have multiple subdomains, it’s better off to use a subdomain name.
+(If you have multiple subdomains, using a subdomain name is better.
 Ex: www.example.com)

 In this example, I entered problogger.net to find its competitors.

-As we expected, Google list copyblogger.com at the first spot.
+As we expected, Google listed copyblogger.com in the first spot.
 We all know that Problogger.net and CopyBlogger.com are two established blogs talking about blogging.

-What Google does after you entered this query is that Google finds related domains to problogger.net that contain common keywords, common backlinks, etc.
+What Google does after you enter this query is that Google finds related domains to problogger.net that contain common keywords, common backlinks, etc.

-Method #2: There are a few websites that reveal any website’s status, such as daily traffic volume, Google PageRank, demographic, geographic, top posts, backlinks data, and keywords.
+Method #2: There are a few websites that reveal any website’s status, such as daily traffic volume, Google PageRank, demographic, geography, top posts, backlinks data, and keywords.

-Also, there are a few websites that can find competitors of your site.
+Also, a few websites can find competitors of your site.
 Similarweb.com is a web service that analyzes websites and gives a comprehensive report of traffic, social metrics, backlinks data, and keywords.

 Here’s how to find out who your competitors are using an online website analyzer tool.